-Figure 89.
+Figure 105.
 The page for creating a new Mobile Internet connection.
 The Modem Settings section.

 Parameter Description

 Modem Settings

-MODEM/SIM CARD SELECTION Click the button in order to assign the connection to one of connected USB modems.
+MODEM/SIM CARD SELECTION Click the button in order to assign the connection to the SIM card of the built-in LTE modem or the connected USB modem.